UnchartedSecurity/LAF/SECURITY.md

 ## Reporting a Vulnerability

-Contact <p.maynard@unchartedsecurity.com> with an security vulnerabilities you might have found.
+Contact <p.maynard@unchartedsecurity.com> with any security vulnerabilities you might have found.